charlieroberts/genish.js/README.md

 ## try it out
 http://www.charlie-roberts.com/genish/playground

-genish.js should run in all reasonably modern browsers; however, it runs best in Firefox and Chrome due to their support for AudioWorklets.
+genish.js should run in all reasonably modern browsers; however, it runs best in Firefox, Edge, and Chrome due to their support for AudioWorklets.
+Other browsers will fallback to using a ScriptProcessor node, which runs on the main thread and thus may result in glitches.

 ## what?
 A little more detail: genish.js will compile per-sample callback functions from a graph.
-Given the following code:
+Given the following code to create a sine oscillator and scale its output:

 ```javascript
 mul( cycle( 220 ), .1 )